Exploring The Temples of Abydos: A Visitor's Guide

 Adjoining the Second Hypostyle Hall, in a direct line with the seven entrance doorways, are seven sanctuaries.
-The one in the middle is dedicated to Amun, the principal god of the New Kingdom; the three on the right to Osiris, Isis, and Horus; and the three on the left to Re-Harakhty, Ptah, and the King.
+The one in the middle is dedicated to Amun, the principal god of the New Kingdom; the three on the right to Osiris, Isis, and Horus; and the three on the left to Re-Harakhty, Ptah, and to Pharaoh Seti I.

-Don't Miss: In the King's Sanctuary look to the left-hand wall to see some of the best-preserved reliefs.
-On the lower row, from left to right, are scenes depicting three falcon-headed and three dog-headed gods bearing the King into the chapel, preceded by a priest (with the side lock of youth and a panther skin) offering incense.
-The reliefs then show the King seated on a throne at a banquet, with his guardian spirit behind him and the ibis headed god Thoth in front of him.
+Don't Miss: In Seti I's Sanctuary look to the left-hand wall to see some of the best-preserved reliefs.
+On the lower row, from left to right, are scenes depicting three falcon-headed and three dog-headed gods bearing the pharaoh into the chapel, preceded by a priest (with the side lock of youth and a panther skin) offering incense.
+The reliefs then show the pharaoh seated on a throne at a banquet, with his guardian spirit behind him and the ibis headed god Thoth in front of him.

 The reliefs inside the Sanctuary of Amun are also noteworthy for their well-preserved colors.
 Here, Seti I is depicted offering sacrifices to Amun in his various forms and burning incense before the sacred barques of Amun.

 The South Wing contains a slaughter yard, a well, and store rooms, as well as a Sanctuary of Ptah-Sokar, the death god of Memphis, which is entered from the Second Hypostyle Hall.
 The fine reliefs here show Seti I revering Ptah-Sokar, his son Nefertum, and other deities.